BiomedSciAI/DPM360/lightsaber/docs/user_guide.md

 `lightsaber.trainers.sk_trainer.run_training_with_mlflow`: run training of sklearn models with model tracking

-It accepts the following paramters:
+It accepts the following parameters:

 ```
 Parameters